uzh-dqbm-cmi/RadVLM-GRPO/README.md

 RadVLM/ # Evaluation code

+# you need to clone these first, see bash scripts in the directory
 repos_deps/GREEN # Code for GREEN repo in case you want to eval it, pip install it first

 repos_deps/LLaVA-Rad # Code for LLaVA-Rad repo in case you want to eval it, pip install it first